Protests against Elon Musk

-Beginning in 2019, protests against businessman Elon Musk emerged in response to a series of controversies, with the latest wave in 2025 focusing on his role in the Department of Government Efficiency (DOGE) and the second Trump administration.
+Beginning in 2019, protests against Elon Musk emerged in response to a series of controversies, with the latest wave in 2025 focusing on his role in the Department of Government Efficiency (DOGE) and the second Trump administration.

 Hundreds of demonstrations took place across the United States, accompanied by additional protests in Canada, Germany, Portugal, and the United Kingdom.
 Although the coordinated protests were largely peaceful, several incidents of vandalism were reported, along with the discovery of incendiary devices and explosives at Tesla facilities.

 Musk's involvement in far-right politics and European election campaigns further intensified the backlash on a global scale.
 Protesters often targeted Tesla stores and showrooms, viewing them as extensions of Musk’s influence and a symbol of his perceived political and economic power.

 Before Donald Trump's second administration

 In 2019, Musk received widespread backlash after he called the British cave diver, Vernon Unsworth a "pedo guy" in a later deleted tweet after he didn't accept Musk's help in the Tham Luang cave rescue.
 Unsworth sued Musk for defamation, where Musk was found innocent.

 In July 2020, Musk also received backlash for his statement on Twitter, "We will coup whoever we want!
 Deal with it."
 This statement is referring to the coup against Evo Morales Ayma, the former president of Bolivia, where Musk's company, Tesla had interests in the lithium deposits.

 In June 2021, a handful of demonstrators protested outside the Tesla Fremont factory over Musk's involvement in cryptocurrency.

 In February 2023, protesters gathered outside of Twitter headquarters following news of the Musk-led layoffs at the social media company.

 In November 2023, Musk was criticized for his antisemitic conspiracy theories and antisemitic viewpoints that he shared on X (formerly Twitter).
 The statements were even condemned by then White House press secretary, Andrew Bates.
 Musk was also criticized for allowing the rise of antisemitism on X.

 In May 2024, hundreds of protesters opposed to the planned expansion of a German Tesla plant clashed with police after attempting to storm the electric vehicle manufacturing facility.